patrickarmengol/pegreet/README.md

 # PEgreet

-Let your sample introduce itself before you tear it apart.
+Greet your samples before you tear them apart.

 PEgreet is a tool that performs static analysis and feature extraction on Portable Executable files.
-It is meant to be the first step in analyzing a malware sample.
+It should help with your first steps in analyzing a malware sample.

 ## Features